What is digital identity?

 To seize the potential of Good ID, we need all sectors and segments of society to help define it and make a commitment to move it forward, uniquely in each context.

 We invite anyone who is actively designing or refreshing identification systems, building applications on top of them, navigating the legal and political complexities of digital identity, researching the topic, and advocating on behalf of vulnerable groups to join the conversations taking place in person and online.

-As we begin this movement, there are three key ways you can join and help shape the dialogue:
+There are four key ways you can take part and help shape the dialogue:

 – Submit an article: pitch your perspective or expertise on what makes Good ID

 – Join the conversation on Twitter: look out for live discussions, latest news and views